Jack Holder: Career

-After re-signing for Sheffield for 2024 he recorded the first Grand Prix win of his career, winning the opening round in Croatia.
+After re-signing for Sheffield for 2024 Holder recorded the first Grand Prix win of his career, winning the opening round in Croatia.
 In 2024, he also helped Australia secure a silver medal at the 2024 Speedway of Nations in Manchester and won the Knockout Cup with Sheffield.
 Also in 2024, he helped Lublin win the Ekstraliga during the 2024 Polish speedway season and won the NSW title for the sixth successive year.

-In 2025 he won a second Grand Prix and finished fifth in the World Championship.
+In 2025, Holder won a second Grand Prix and finished fifth in the World Championship.
 He finished his season on a high, winning the 2025 Speedway of Nations (his second World team championship).
+Holder won the Australian title for the second time after claiming all four rounds.